-While for research writers, it is paramount to present and submit their thesis in the correct format, without any subject or language related errors.
+While for research writers, it is paramount to present and submit their thesis in the correct format, without any subject or language-related errors.
 For subject matter experts, too, it is an uphill task to make out their small yet important grammatical and typographical errors.
-In the below subsections, there are explained a few ways that will help you make your writing error-free –
+In the below subsections, there are explained a few ways that will help you make your writing error-free by proofreading –

 Read Out Loud – ROL is one of the best techniques.
 At times, people forget the laws of grammar, and tend to make grammatical blunders even in important documents.
 To spot the errors, if you are good at the written language and have clear ideas about its grammar, you should read it out.
 Keep a pencil with you and underline the text that you find is erroneous.